You’ve started cleansing. Great! But remember to follow the rules of detox for beginners.

 In fact, where do you buy it?
 How do you wash it?

 When I read the news about how many pesticides were found on kale, it sent chills to my spine.
 I use kale almost daily.
-Luckily, my kale is organic, and I strongly advise you go organic for your safety.
+Luckily, my kale is organic, and I strongly advise you to go organic for your safety.

 Kale is part of the so-called ‘Dirty Dozen.’
 It is a list of 12 most contaminated fruits and veggies.
 Along with strawberries and spinach, kale topped that list.

 Well, as it turned out, kale is not as safe as you might think.

 Every year in the United Stated millions and millions of pounds of pesticides and herbicides are used.
 Among them are atrazine, glyphosate (remember Roundup?), and chlorpyrifos.
 They can severely damage your health!

 Read the related post, “Are Pesticides in Food Harmful to Your Health?”

 Well, there is only one smart solution is GO ORGANIC!
 And it is an essential part of the detox for beginners.

 Also, even with organic produce, be careful and clean your fruits and veggies well with filtered water only!